-As part of FINRA's ongoing effort to improve the arbitration process, FINRA encourages arbitrators to complete the Arbitrator Experience Survey on the [DR Portal](#) at the end of every case.
+As part of FINRA's ongoing effort to improve the arbitration process, FINRA encourages arbitrators to complete the [Arbitrator Experience Survey](#) at the conclusion of every case.
 FINRA also asks parties to evaluate the arbitrators on their professionalism and conduct throughout the proceeding.
 FINRA staff evaluates arbitrators' performance at the end of the case.